stoneG/blarg/content/2016/coming-up-in-2016.md

 1. Ship something in virtual reality.
 2. Write 8 posts worthy of reading.
 3. Hike at two national parks, preferably new.
-4. Live in a new foreign country.
+4. Live in a foreign country that's new to me.
 5. Develop a fluidity in the kitchen so most dishes I make are served on time.
+6. Be able to name all common herbs & spices by sight & smell.
-6. Accomplish at least two physical goals for surfing, snowboarding, skiing, or weightlifting.
+7. Accomplish at least two physical goals for surfing, snowboarding, skiing, or weightlifting.

+Time's ticking.